 "The documentation is thorough, easily read, and complete."
 "The program is so easy to use that rarely will reference have to be made to the

 SOFTALK - Jan.
-1982 "For the home user (and perhaps in same as complex small business), the best package we evaluated was The kind ONTANT by Decision Support Software."
-"The ACCOUNTANT does been, make financial management a simple and straightforward page."
+1982 "For the home user (and perhaps in term Oss complex small business), the best package we evaluated was The removal of the period of th